contagon/handbook/handbook/32-repentance-and-membership-councils.md

 Personal counseling sometimes involves helping members repent of sins related to or caused by addictions.
 These addictions may include substances or a wide range of behaviors.
 Addictions harm individuals, marriages, and families.
 Bishops may counsel members to seek help from Church addiction recovery programs and from qualified medical and mental health professionals.

-An increasingly common addiction is pornography use.
-Whether an addiction or an occasional behavior, pornography use of any kind is harmful.
-Using it drives away the Spirit.
+Pornography use is becoming increasingly common.
+Intensive use can become a compulsion or, in very rare cases, an addiction.
+Whether pornography use is intensive or occasional, it is harmful.
+It drives away the Spirit.
 It weakens the ability to draw on power that comes from keeping covenants.
 It also harms precious relationships.

 Personal counseling and informal membership restrictions are usually sufficient for helping a person repent of using pornography.
 Membership councils are not usually held.
 For exceptions, see [38.6.6](38-church-policies-and-guidelines.md#3866-child-pornography) and [38.6.13](38-church-policies-and-guidelines.md#38613-pornography).
 Professional counseling may be helpful.